Skip to content

 Then, by getting the more tedious parts of the process out of the way ahead of time, you can spend your employees’ first few days giving tours, conducting group exercises and building relationships that will strengthen your individual employees’ engagement in your district.

 And by improving engagement and thereby increasing employee retention, your district could see a significant decrease in your annual recruiting costs.
-In “Fully on-board: Getting the most from your talent in the first year,” Martin and Lombardi offer the five key functions that “best-in-class” employers utilize in their onboarding processes:
+In “Fully on-board: Getting the most from your talent in the first year,” Martin and Lombardi offer the five key functions that “best in class” employers utilize in their onboarding processes:

 • Reporting tools that monitor which employees have completed what forms and tasks